Skip to main content

 • have been enrolled in Master’s by Research or PhD in the Faculty of Science in the preceding year

-• represented their fellow students, through a leadership role at either the School, Faculty, or University and/or in a professional organisation or through outreach within the community
+• have represented your fellow students, through a leadership role at either the School, Faculty, or University and/or in a professional organisation or through outreach within the community

-• nominated by their peers for outstanding leadership.
+• be nominated by your peers for outstanding leadership.

 Background

-The Faculty of Science Postgraduate Research Prize for Leadership is awarded to HDR students who take on additional responsibilities through leadership roles or representation at their School, Faculty and University committees and/or in professional organisations and undertake outreach within the community.
+The Faculty of Science Postgraduate Research Prize for Leadership is awarded to either individual HDR students or a group of HDR students who take on additional responsibilities through leadership roles or representation at their School, Faculty and University committees and/or in professional organisations and undertake outreach within the community.

 Faculty of Science Postgraduate Research Prize for Outstanding Academic Achievement